Introduction

 The biosphere is one of the fundamental components of the Earth's environment and encompasses all of Earth's ecosystems and living organisms.
 It's the layer of the Earth where life exists and thrives.The term "biosphere" is derived from the combination of "bio," meaning life, and "sphere," which refers to a surrounding region or layer.
 This concept was popularized by geologist Eduard Suess in the late 19th century and further developed by Russian scientist Vladimir Vernadsky.Broadly speaking, the biosphere consists of the earth’s crust, hydrosphere, atmosphere and various living species (micro-organisms to man) which exist in the zone 600 metres above earth’s surface and 10,000 metres below sea level.

 Both biosphere and environment have close interactions with each other.
 Thus oxygen and carbon dioxide level of atmosphere depend on the plant world.
 Green plants are responsible for accumulation of oxygen in the atmosphere through photosynthesis and decay.
-In primitive stage the atmosphere was devoid of oxygen and there was no life form on earth.
+In the early stages of Earth's history, the atmosphere lacked oxygen, and no forms of life, including humans, were present.
 In general, the biosphere is closely related to energy flows in the environment and water chemistry.

 Key Characteristics and Components of the Biosphere: